 Some enlarged - several new

-The National Plan will complement the current network of 29 national parks.
-The plan included 13 new areas, of which one has been carried out - the new marine national park - the first national park with marine focus.
+The National Plan will complement the current network of 30 national parks.
+The plan included 13 new areas, of which two has been carried out - one of them marine national park - the first national park with marine focus.

 The national plan was also meant to extend some of the existing national parks.
-So far Skuleskogen and Hamra have expanded.
-Enlargement has also commenced on the national parks of Tiveden and Björnlandet.
+Four national parks have been expanded recently.
 Sarek and Gotska Sandön are also on the list of expansion.

 The national parks of tomorrow